bradmartin333/WSL2RaylibWASM/README.md

-# MountainClimber
+# WSL2 Raylib WASM
-Mountain climbing game made with RayLib and emscripten
+Example C++ game made with RayLib and emscripten on WSL2

 ## WSL2 Setup
 - Click the windows icon in the toolbar and type `Turn Windows features on or off`